Lakshman Acharya: Political life and career (1990-2023)

-From 2004 to 2014, Congress led UPA government stayed in the power at the Centre.
-The 2014 General election was a very important event for the country and for both the political parties – BJP and the incumbent Congress.
-For the 2014 general elections, since Shri Narendra Modi was the face of the party as the Prime Minister candidate, talks were high that he might contest from the religious capital of the country “Kashi”.
-Just before the general elections, in 2013, on the recommendation of the then State BJP President Dr. L.K.
-Bajpai, the party trusted Lakshman Prasad Acharya with the very crucial responsibility of President of the Kashi Region, BJP having the responsibility of 71 seats spanning over 16 districts.
-Acharya worked tirelessly as per the directions of the BJP central leadership and Shri Amit Shah – who was in-charge of UP for the 2014 elections.
+From 2004 to 2014, Acharya's party was in the opposition at the national level, as the UPA alliance led by the Indian National Congress was the governing coalition.
+For the 2014 general elections, since Narendra Modi was the prime ministerial candidate of the BJP, there was widespread speculation that he might contest the elections from the Varanasi parliamentary constituency. nthe recommendation of the then State BJP President Dr. L.K.
+Bajpai, the party named Acharya a regional president for the Varanasi region of the BJP, entrusting him with the responsibility of 71 seats spanning over 16 districts.

-The BJP won almost all parliamentary seats in the Kashi Region in the 2014 elections.
+The BJP won a plurality of the parliamentary constituencies in the Varanasion in the 2014 elections.
 In Varanasi district, Narendra Modi won by a huge margin with 56.37% votes which was more than double of the runner up candidate who could secure only 20.30% votes.

 Being one of the most senior and popularly accepted leaders in the party UP cadre, the BJP fielded Acharya as a candidate for the UP MLC (Member of Legislative Council) 2015 elections from the Legislative Assembly constituency against its only seat; and he was elected to the Uttar Pradesh Upper House on 31 January 2015.
 As a member of the UP Legislative Council, Acharya served as member and Chairman of key committees: